There are lots of different ways to invest in the FTSE 100 index with some of the largest UK stocks and shares to buy, each with its own benefits.

 While ETFs can be traded at any time of the day, an index tracker fund can only be bought or sold for the price set at the end of the day.
 Due to this, you may prefer ETFs if you like to trade during the day.

-You can always buy individual FTSE 100 company shares
+Buy individual FTSE 100 company shares

 Of course, there’s nothing stopping you from just investing in the companies listed on the FTSE 100 directly.